Minority-owned businesses are expanding their reach across the country.

 Luckily, traditional banks aren’t the only avenue for small business owners to secure funding.

-The Square Capital application process takes just a few clicks, and upon approval, funds can be transferred into a borrower’s bank account in as little as one business day.
+The Square Loans application process takes just a few clicks, and upon approval, funds can be transferred into a borrower’s bank account in as little as one business day.

 Over the past two years, Square Capital has helped over 140,000 businesses grow with more than $2.1 billion in financing.
 Thirty-seven percent of loans through Square Capital went to minorities, according to a 2017 survey*.
 In comparison, just twenty-six percent of loans from traditional lenders served minority owned businesses according to the SBA’s Lending Statistics report.